them-es/Billy/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+* Embedded PDF files (PDF.js)

 = 1.0 =
 * Initial public release in the WordPress Plugin directory

 == Changelog ==

+= 1.1.0 =
+* Embedded PDF files (PDF.js)
+* Make PDF Export class variables public so they can be modified by third parties
+* Minor style updates to the default PDF output

 = 1.0.3 =
 * Dynamically set the PDF filename